caitlinfriesen/cv/README.md

 Cumulative G.P.A.
 3.73

 ## Publications

+**Friesen CN**, Hofmann HA (2019).
+Molecular origins and outcomes of status and stress in primates.
+Proceedings of the National Academy of Sciences doi.org/10.1073/pnas.1819472116

 **Friesen CN**, Ramsey ME, and Cummings ME (2016).
 Differential sensitivity to estrogen-induced opsin expression in two poeciliid freshwater fish species.
 General and Comparative Endocrinology doi.org/10.1016/j.ygcen.2016.12.009

 Crothers L, Saporito RA, Yeager J, Lynch K, **Friesen CN**, Richards-Zawacki CL, McGraw K, and Cummings M (2016).
 Warning signal properties covary with toxicity but not testosterone or aggregate carotenoids in a poison frog.
 Evolutionary Ecology doi/10.1007/s10682-016-9830-y

 McNeil GV, **Friesen CN**, Gray SM, Aldredge A, and Chapman LJ (2016).
 Male colour variation in a eurytopic Afican cichlid: the role of diet and hypoxia.
 Biological Journal of the Linnean Society doi/10.1111/bij.12748/epdf

 **Friesen CN**, Aubin-Horth N, and Chapman LJ (2012).
 The effect of hypoxia on sex hormones in an African cichlid Pseudocrenilabrus multicolor victoriae.
 Comparative Biochemistry and Physiology 162(1): 22-30. doi:10.1016/j.cbpa.2012.01.019